HOJO: Tetsubin: Japanese Cast Iron Kettle

 A number of tetsubin being sold and claimed to be antique piece were often covered with a thick layer of rust in the interior.
 In fact, used tetsubin seldom gets rusty up to that extent.
 The tetsubin in such conditions showed that it was not correctly used for a long time or purposely made in such a condition in order to imitate the appearance of an aged tetsubin.
 Usually under the normal usage, only a thin layer of rust stays on the surface.
 The excessively rusted interior no longer retains ferric, but ferrous.
 In addition, it is doubtful that terribly rusty surface has the same porosity.
 It would give a very different effect in taste compared to the original condition.
 In this regard, it is not true that old tetsubin performs better.

-The old kettle tends to have very thick layer of scale inside.
+The old tetsubin tends to have a very thick layer of scale inside.
 It was built by the previous user.
 People appreciate it as they believe it changes the taste more effectively.
 However the scale must be formed with your own water.
-In reality, the scale that is formed by other person does not give a positive effect.
-As a conclusion, it is wise to consider a new model rather than a used model, unless it is for displaying or decoration purpose.
+In fact, the scale that is formed earlier by another person does not give a positive effect.
+As a conclusion, it is wise to consider a new model rather than a used model, unless it is for display or decoration purpose.

-As mentioned earlier, old kettle does not gives higher value due to its condition.
-With a very good condition, a good design made by famous artist, it is highly valued as an antique.
-At the same time, there are a lot of hidden risks; sometimes unaware leaking or crack is found inside old kettle.
+As I mentioned earlier, old tetsubin does not give a higher value due to its condition, unless it’s a good design made by famous artist and was kept in a very good condition, it is highly valued as an antique piece.
+At the same time, there are a lot of hidden risks; sometimes unaware leaking or crack is found on old tetsubin.
 We suggest customer to consider high-end model made by famous artist in modern day.
 Since you know its origin and the artist better, you can foresee the value of it in future rather than gambling with antique model that its origin information is ambiguous.

 Basically the answer is “No”.
-The material between cast iron and glazing material will expand when it is heated.
+The cast iron and glazing material will expand when it is heated.
 But the ratio of expansion is different between these materials.
-Sometimes it causes crack on glazing.
+Sometimes it causes crack on glazing material.
 In addition, there is always a risk of heating the empty tea pot.
 The moment the cast iron tea pot is heated without water inside, the glazed material will melt as its melting point is much lower than cast iron.
+This question is referring to the "teapot".
+For cast iron tetsubin, of course it is fine to place it on fire.

-Most of the damages can be repaired, e.g. if the kettle becomes very rusty, there is minor hole, cap becomes dented, some parts are cracked or cap is lost.
+Most of the damages can be repaired, e.g. if the tetsubin becomes very rusty, there is a minor hole, cap becomes dented or lost or some parts are cracked.
 As HOJO is directly dealing with the manufacturer, we are able to provide professional service after sales.
-For repairing, we need to send the kettle back to Japan and the repairing cost is imposed.
-You may need to compare between the repairing cost and getting a new model.
+If repairing is required by manufacturer, we need customer to bear the shipping cost and repairing fee.
+We do not charge any profit on the repairing work.